Kazakhstan–United States relations: Military and security cooperation

 Since 1995, Kazakhstan has been partnered with the state of Arizona through the State Partnership Program which works to build relationships, learn best practices, foster military and civilian ties.

 Kazakhstan's Military Institute of Land Forces has an exchange program with West Point Military Academy in the USA.
-Each year student from the Kazakhstan's military institute visit West Point to get familiar with cadets' routine, take raining, physical reparation and military training.
+Each year students from the Kazakhstan's military institute visit West Point to get familiar with cadets' routine, take raining, physical reparation and military training.
 Cadets from West Point, in their turn, visit Kazakhstan's Military Institute of Land Forces for the same purposes.

 Kazakh military officials have sought to learn from the U.S. Army on Kazakhstan's transition from a conscript to an all-volunteer army.

-Phase one of Steppe Eagle 2016 was held in Illisky Training Center neat Almaty on April 11–22.
+Phase one of Steppe Eagle 2016 was held in Illisky Training Center on April 11–22.
 The peacekeeping exercise featured instructors and soldiers from the Kazakhstan Peacekeeping Operations Training Center, U.K. soldiers from the 1st Rifles Battalion, 160th Brigade, and Soldiers from the Arizona National Guard.
-Phase two of Steppe Eagle 2016 scheduled to take place in the U.K. in July.
+Phase two of Steppe Eagle 2016 took place in the U.K. in July.

 The second stage of the Steppe Eagle 2016 International Peacekeeping Exercise took place at Stanford Training Area in the United Kingdom.
 The participant countries included Kazakhstan, the U.K., the U.S., Tajikistan and Kyrgyzstan.

 Phase 1 of Steppe Eagle 2017 took place March 31 to April 11, 2017, at Illisky Training Center, Kazakhstan.
 About 50 U.S. and U.K. soldiers and over 500 Kazakh soldiers participated in the peacekeeping exercises that focused on medical and communication operations.